mrJean1/PyGeodesy/README.rst

 *sphericalTrigonometry* and *-Nvector*.
-Each module provides a geodetic LatLon_ and a geocentric Cartesian_ class with methods and functions to compute distance, surface area, perimeter, initial and final bearing, intermediate and nearest points, circle intersections, path intersections, 3-point resections, rhumb and rhumb lines, trilateration (by intersection, by overlap and in 3d), conversions and unrolling, among other things.
+Each module provides a geodetic LatLon_ and a geocentric Cartesian_ class with methods and functions to compute distance, surface area, perimeter, initial and final bearing, intermediate and nearest points, circle intersections and secants, path intersections, 3-point resections, rhumb and rhumb lines, trilateration (by intersection, by overlap and in 3d), conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions of `Latitude/Longitude`_, Vincenty_ and `Vector-based`_ geodesy, the original `JavaScript source`_ or docs_ and *Karney*\'s Python geographiclib_ and `C++ GeographicLib`_.

 Also included are modules for conversions to and from `Cassini-Soldner`_, ECEF_ (Earth-Centered, Earth-Fixed cartesian), UTM_ (Universal Transverse